hpc/charliecloud/doc/ch-image_desc.rst

     without talking to the internet or touching the storage directory.

 This script tries to target the appropriate architecture when pulling.
-For example, when pulling :code:`centos:7`, first check for the existence of a fat manifest.
-If found, pull the architecture that most closely matches :code:`uname -m`; otherwise pull and store arch metadata as `arch-undefined`.
+For example, when pulling the image tagged :code:`centos:7`, first check for the existence of a fat manifest.
+If found, check for the architecture matching the host.
+If a match is found, pull it; otherwise proceed as if the fat manifest does not exist.
+If a fat manifest does not exist, pull the image without trying to guess the appropriate architecture.

 This script does a fair amount of validation and fixing of the layer tarballs before flattening in order to support unprivileged use despite image problems